-We entered into an agreement with Mr. Driscoll with respect to his service as Chief Financial Officer on April 8, 2017.
-Under the terms of the agreement, Mr. Driscoll was entitled to an initial annual base salary of \$300,000.
-His current base salary is \$309,000, and he is eligible to receive an annual bonus of up to 40% of his base salary based on his performance and our business conditions in the sole discretion of our board of directors.
-In connection with his employment, Mr. Driscoll was granted an option to purchase up to 300,162 shares of our common stock at an exercise price of \$8.6778 per share, which was the fair market value on the date of grant, and an option to purchase up to 10,976 shares of our common stock at an exercise price of \$9.417 per share, which was the fair market value on the date of grant.
-These options were to vest as to 25% of the shares on April 24, 2018, with the remainder vesting over the subsequent three years in equal monthly installments.
-However, in connection with the closing of our initial public offering, 33% of the shares became vested and the remaining shares will vest in equal monthly installments over the remainder of the four-year term.
-In addition, Mr. Driscoll has entered into an employee non-solicitation, confidentiality and assignment agreement pursuant to which he has agreed (1) not to solicit our employees, customers or suppliers for one year following termination of his employment and (2) to assign any inventions conceived or developed during the course of his employment with us.
+We entered into an agreement with Dr. Mattoon with respect to her service as Senior Vice President, Strategic Marketing & Assay Operations on February 1, 2018.
+In March 2019, her title was changed to Senior Vice President, Research Products.
+Under the terms of the agreement, Dr. Mattoon was entitled to an initial annual base salary of \$280,000.
+Her current base salary is \$320,000.
+Dr. Mattoon is also eligible to receive an annual bonus of up to 40% of her then-current base salary based on her performance and our business conditions in the sole discretion of our board of directors.
+Pursuant to the agreement, Dr. Mattoon was granted an option to purchase up to 40,000 shares of our common stock at an exercise price of \$22.12 per share, which was the fair market value on the date she began her employment with us (February 23, 2018).
+She was also granted 10,000 RSUs.
+The option and RSUs vested as to 25% of the shares on February 23, 2019, with the remainder vesting over the subsequent three years in equal monthly installments.
+In addition, Dr. Mattoon has entered into an employee non-solicitation, confidentiality and assignment agreement pursuant to which she has agreed (1) not to solicit our employees, customers or suppliers for one year following voluntary termination of her employment and (2) to assign any inventions conceived or developed during the course of her employment with us.

-David C. Duffy, Ph.D.
+Jackson Streeter, M.D.

-We do not currently have a written employment agreement with Dr. Duffy.
-Dr. Duffy's current base salary is \$232,875, and he is eligible to receive an annual bonus of up to 25% of his base salary based on his performance and our business conditions in the sole discretion of our board of directors.
-In addition, Dr. Duffy has entered into an employee non-competition, non-solicitation, confidentiality and assignment agreement pursuant to which he has agreed (1) not to engage in any business with certain competitors for one year following his voluntary termination of employment with us, (2) not to solicit our employees, customers or suppliers for one year following voluntary termination of his employment and (3) to assign any inventions conceived or developed during the course of his employment with us.
+We entered into an agreement with Dr. Streeter with respect to his service as Senior Vice President, Corporate Development and Strategy on October 22, 2018.
+Under the terms of the agreement, Dr. Streeter was entitled to an initial annual base salary of \$300,000.
+Dr. Streeter is also eligible to receive an annual bonus of up to 50% of his then-current base salary based on his performance and our business conditions in the sole discretion of our board of directors.
+Pursuant to the agreement, Dr. Streeter was granted an option to purchase up to 66,143 shares of our common stock at an exercise price of \$16.33 per share, which was the fair market value on the date he began his employment with us (November 12, 2018).
+He was also granted 28,441 RSUs.
+The option and RSUs will vest as to 25% of the shares on November 12, 2019, with the remainder vesting over the subsequent three years in equal monthly installments.
+In addition, Dr. Streeter has entered into an employee non-competition, non-solicitation, confidentiality and assignment agreement pursuant to which he has agreed (1) not to engage in any business with certain competitors for one year following his voluntary termination of employment with us, (2) not to solicit our employees, customers or suppliers for one year following voluntary termination of his employment and (3) to assign any inventions conceived or developed during the course of his employment with us.

-Outstanding Equity Awards at 2017 Fiscal Year-End
+Outstanding Equity Awards at 2018 Fiscal Year-End

-The following table shows grants of stock options and grants of unvested stock awards outstanding on the last day of the fiscal year ended December 31, 2017, including both awards subject to performance conditions and non-performance-based awards, to each of the executive officers named in the Summary Compensation Table.
+The following table shows grants of stock options and grants of unvested stock awards outstanding on the last day of the fiscal year ended December 31, 2018, including both awards subject to performance conditions and non-performance-based awards, to each of the executive officers named in the Summary Compensation Table.